 Some of the most popular spots for catching the action are the Wellesley Scream Tunnel and Heartbreak Hill in Newton.

-Don’t miss: Fan Fest at City Hall Plaza or the Mile 27 Post Race Celebration for appearances from Boston champions, activities, live music, photo ops, and more.
+Don’t miss: Fan Fest at City Hall Plaza or the Mile 27 Post Race Celebration from 12 p.m. to 8 p.m. on race day for appearances from Boston champions, activities, live music, and photo ops.
+Grab tickets.